Capt. Russell C. Thorman

 given the opportunity to resign from federal

 At San Fernando, Thorman and the others were crammed into small wooden boxcars known as “Forty or Eights.”
-The cars could hold forty men or eight horses, but somehow the Japanese got 100 men into each one.
+The cars could hold forty men or eight horses, but somehow the Japanese got 100 men into each one and closed the doors.
 At Capas, the POWs got out of the cars.
-The bodies of the dead fell out of the cars and onto the ground as the living got exited the cars.
+The bodies of the dead fell out of the cars and onto the ground as the living exited the cars.
 Thorman and the other men walked the last few miles to Camp O'Donnell.

 It is not known if Capt.
 Thorman left Camp O'Donnell on a work detail.
 What is known is that he was next held at Cabanatuan.
-Medical records kept at the camp, show that he was hospitalized on July 19, 1942.
-The records do not state the reason he was admitted to the hospital or when he was discharged.
+Medical records kept at the camp show that he was hospitalized on July 19, 1942, but do not state the reason he was admitted to the hospital or when he was discharged.
 He remained in the camp until September 24, 1944, when his name appeared on a list of POWs being sent to Bilibid.

 After being transferred to Bilibid, Thorman’s name appeared on another list of POWs posted on December 8, 1944.
 On December 12th, the POWs heard rumors that a detail was being sent out.
 The POWs went through what was a farce of an physical.
 They were told cigarettes, soap, and salt would be issued.
 The POWs were also told that they would also receive a meal to eat and one to take with them.
 The Japanese stated they would leave by 7:00 in the morning, so the lights were left on all night.
 At 4:00 A.M. the morning of December 13th, the other POWs were awakened.